aerospike-community/tinkerbench/README.md

 It is built on the JMH benchmarking framework. https://github.com/openjdk/jmh and customised for running benchmarks on any tinkerpop based Graph database.

 Currently supported benchmarks are:
-- Load benchmark
+- Simple benchmark
-- Identity Graph
+- Identity Graph benchmark

 ## Load Benchmark